Helping Those in Need

 In 2014, legal aid programs in Minnesota helped 1,923 client households obtain a successful result in a legal case that involved a victim of abuse.

 CMLS prioritizes cases where domestic violence is present to help victims and their families achieve safety.
 CMLS is a partner with the County Attorney’s Office and Domestic Abuse Service Center (DASC) in Hennepin County.
 As part of this project, CMLS provides a staff attorney who is available to meet with people experiencing a wide range of legal issues as a result of domestic violence.
-Our attorneys are available five days per week at DASC.
+Our attorneys were available five days per week at DASC prior to the pandemic and have continued to provide daily services remotely since March of 2020.